thomasfinstad/terraform-provider-vyos-rolling/docs/resources/interfaces_openvpn.md

     |  site-to-site  |  Site-to-site mode  |
     |  client  |  Client in client-server mode  |
     |  server  |  Server in client-server mode  |
-- `openvpn_option` (String) Additional OpenVPN options.
+- `openvpn_option` (List of String) Additional OpenVPN options.
 You must use the syntax of openvpn.conf in this text-field.
 Using this without proper knowledge may result in a crashed OpenVPN server.
 Check system log to look for errors.
-- `persistent_tunnel` (String) Do not close and reopen interface (TUN/TAP device) on client restarts
+- `persistent_tunnel` (Boolean) Do not close and reopen interface (TUN/TAP device) on client restarts
 - `protocol` (String) OpenVPN communication protocol

     |  Format  |  Description  |